PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 ### UX Rule

-- At least one records is always shown in the `Exercise Details`.
+- At least one records is always shown with `X` icon in the `Exercise Details`.
+On click of `X` remove that first record, show proper message.
 - When `Exercise Date`  is greater than `Expiration Date` or less than `Vest Date` then system shows error message.
-- When total of `Shares Held`, `Shares Sold` & `Shares Forfeited` is grater than `No of Share Vested` then system show error message.
+- When total of `Shares Held` & `Shares Sold` is grater than `No of Share Vested` then system show error message.
 - For `ISO` type, `Qualified Disposition Date` will be validated as per above logic.
 When validation fails it will show error.
-- For `Joint`, shows individual name in dialog title after the grant name with `|`.
+- For `Joint` type legal entities, show the individual name along with the title of the dialog.

 ### UI Rule

 [Mockup](https://drive.google.com/file/d/1DfpJICt__XFlSJPzDCjRceKHs-k3wfTj/view?usp=sharing)

+- Message when exercise is not available : `No Shares Exercised`.

 - Error message when Exercise Date > Expiration date : `Should be <= {Date of Expiration} (Expiration Date)`.
 [See this](https://drive.google.com/file/d/1bjU_8ClQVJGmQTxJhEzYDReDcmbmXkCs/view?usp=sharing)
 - Error message when Exercise Date < Vest date : `Should be <= Vest Date`
-- Error message for Shares Held, Shares Sold & Shares Forfeited :
+- Error message for Shares Held & Shares Sold:
   - When user enters exercise for any one type : `Total of {Exercise type} can not be >= {No of Shares Vested}`
   - When user enters exercise for any two type :  `Total of {Exercise type} & {Exercise type} can not be >= {No of Shares Vested}`.
-  - When user enters all types of exercise : `Total of Shares Sold, Shares Held & Shares Forfeited can not be >= {No of Shares Vested}`.
+  - When user enters all types of exercise : `Total of Shares Sold & Shares Held can not be >= {No of Shares Vested}`.
 [See this](https://drive.google.com/file/d/1-h9d8lKv59AoHuaKy7FNK922tTo3kM9t/view?usp=sharing)
 - Error message for `Qualified Disposition Date` : `Should be > {date} (Grant date + 2 years)`.

 ### Scenario